emissary-ingress/emissary/reference/idp-support/google.md

    http(s)://{{AMBASSADOR_URL}}/callback
    ```
 5. Click `Create`
 6. Record the `client ID` and `client secret` in the pop-up window.
-You will need these when configuring Ambassador Pro
+You will need these when configuring Ambassador Edge Stack